hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 ```

 [18:58:28](#z4bGhmOuyuoNUldqwp5EdzZuozccmpdXHQvYrHTByRw) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
-Now it is, but I don't want it to be Ì†ΩÌ∏ï
+Now it is, but I don't want it to be üòï

 [18:58:55](#On61OFMEjuW9oTWIxaze3MWN3SC5Z3PHkl9S6CACDQI) <hiiamboris (NOT THIS ONE)>:
 you want the original buffer modified, yes